shanjiang7/GraphNet/README.md

 2. Easily conduct regression tests on existing compilers.
 3. Train AI‑for‑Systems models to automatically generate compiler optimization passes.

+Dataset Construction Constraints：
+1. Dynamic graphs must execute correctly.
+2. Each computation graph should include a standardized method for measuring performance.
+3. Graphs and their corresponding Python code must support serialization and deserialization.
+4. The full graph can be decomposed into two disjoint subgraphs.
+5. Compiler passes or behaviors must be configurable.
+6. Operator names within each computation graph must be statically parseable.
+7. If custom operators are used, their implementation code must be fully accessible.
+8. Graph execution on different hardware backends must be configurable via a unified interface.

 ## ⚡ Quick Start

 ### Demo: Extract & Validate ResNet‑18